BUSINESS AND TOURIST VISAS TO CHINA

 1 Year Multiple: $90.00

-*Consulate requirements and fees are subject to change without notice.
+*Consulate and Service fees and requirements are subject to change without notice.

 Residents of these states are in the jurisdiction of the Los Angeles consulate: Arizona, Southern California, Hawaii, New Mexico, and Pacific Islands.